n42n/n3n/doc/ManagementAPI.md

 The authentication is a simple password that the client must provide.
 It defaults to 'n3n' and can either be set with the config option `management.password`

+## Pagination

+If the result of an API call will overrun the size of the internal buffer, the response will indicate an "overflow" condition by returning a 507 result and a JsonRPC error object.